 Cilantro Pineapple Salsa is a colorful, chunky dip that’s packed with flavor.
 It’s perfect for game day or summertime gatherings!

-Today bringing you a recipe for Pineapple Cilantro Salsa.
+Today I’m bringing you a recipe for pineapple cilantro salsa.
 It’s perfectly paired with your favorite tortilla chips or bread for dipping.
-Seriously so good.
+Not to mention, it’s absolutely incredible on top of tacos.
+Seriously so good!

 Why you’ll love this recipe

-- Pineapple makes for a tangy, sweet-and-sour addition to salsa.
+- Juicy pineapple makes for a tangy, sweet-and-sour addition to salsa.
+It’s a unique and slightly addictive combination of flavors.
+You have been fairly warned!

-- It makes a great appetizer or you can spoon it over your favorite Tex-Mex dishes.
+- It makes a great appetizer or you can spoon it over your favorite Tex-Mex dishes like fish tacos, pork tacos, or even nachos!

-- Serve it for summertime gatherings or make it for a game day snack.
+- Serve fresh fruit salsa as a refreshing snack or appetizer on a hot summer day or make it for a game day snack.

-This salsa combines chunks of fresh pineapple, lime juice, onion and green peppers (mild or spicy — your choice!), plus flavorful cilantro.
+This salsa combines chunks of fresh pineapple, lime juice, onion, green peppers (mild or spicy — your choice!) and flavorful cilantro.

 Here’s what to snag at the grocery store: